-10. The structure of the organisation consists of: -

-- 10.1. the MEMBERS who have the right to attend members' meetings (including any annual general meeting) and have important powers under the constitution; in particular, the members appoint people to serve on the board and take decisions on changes to the constitution itself. - 10.2. the BOARD who hold regular meetings, and generally control the activities of the organisation; for example, the board is responsible for monitoring and controlling the financial position of the organisation. - 10.3.
-The Associates who are Individuals and Groups wishing to support the Purposes who are not members of the Community may become associates of the Organisation ("Associates").
-Associates may attend and speak at GMs but may not participate in such meetings for voting or quorum purposes. - 11.
-The people serving on the board are referred to in this constitution as CHARITY TRUSTEES.
+- 9 The structure of the organisation consists of:- - 9.1 the MEMBERS who have the right to attend members' meetings (including any annual general meeting) and have important powers under the constitution; in particular, the members appoint people to serve on the board and take decisions on changes to the constitution itself; - 9.2 the BOARD who hold regular meetings, and generally control the activities of the organisation; for example, the board is responsible for monitoring and controlling the financial position of the organisation. - The people serving on the board are referred to in this constitution as CHARITY TRUSTEES.